elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-195. Most ratios in Plain English programs are defined as literals at compile-time (like "_1/2" or "1/3").
-But sometimes a programmer might define a ratio at run-time, using other variables (like "_Put the percent / 100 into a fraction.")
-Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "_The dear God created the whole numbers; all else is menschenwerk."
-So when somebody says something like 0.333333333..., we think, "_What he's really trying to say is simply 1/3, 1 part out of 3."
-In any case, this is the guy who compiles "_run-time ratios":
+195. Most ratios in Plain English programs are defined as literals at compile-time (like "`1/2`" or "`1/3`").
+But sometimes a programmer might define a ratio at run-time, using other variables (like "`Put the percent / 100 into a fraction.`") Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "_The dear God created the whole numbers; all else is menschenwerk._" So when somebody says something like 0.333333333..., we think, "_What he's really trying to say is simply 1/3, 1 part out of 3._" In any case, this is the guy who compiles "`run-time ratios`":

 `To compile a term given a rider (runtime ratio):`